basho/basho_docs/content/riak/kv/2.1.1/introduction.md

 * **Riak Data Types** --- Riak's new CRDT-based [Data Types](/riak/kv/2.1.1/developing/data-types) can simplify modeling data in Riak, but are only used in buckets explicitly configured to use them.
-* **Strong Consistency, Riak Security, and the New Riak Search** --- These are subsystems in Riak that must be explicitly turned on to work.
+* **Strong Consistency, Riak Security, and the New Riak search** --- These are subsystems in Riak that must be explicitly turned on to work.
 If not turned on, they will have no impact on performance.
-  Furthermore, the older Riak Search will continue to be included with Riak.
+  Furthermore, the older Riak search will continue to be included with Riak.
 * **Security** --- [Authentication and authorization](/riak/kv/2.1.1/using/security/basics) can be enabled
   or disabled at any time.